Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 4.2 Manual Tools:

 Wireshark: Wireshark is a network protocol analyzer that captures and interactively analyzes network traffic in real-time.
 It is used to troubleshoot network issues, examine security problems, and debug protocol implementations.
-For web application testing, Wireshark helps in analyzing the data exchanged between the client and the server, identifying potential security issues.
+For web application testing, Wireshark helps analyze the data exchanged between the client and the server, identifying potential security issues.

 4.3 Others:

-Metasploit: Metasploit is a penetration testing framework that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
+Metasploit: Metasploit is a penetration testing framework that provides information about security vulnerabilities and aids penetration testing and IDS signature development.
 It is used for developing and executing exploit code against a target application, helping testers simulate real-world attacks and assess the security of their systems.

 Nikto: Nikto is an open-source web server scanner that performs comprehensive tests against web servers for multiple items, including over 6700 potentially dangerous files/CGIs, versions on over 1250 servers, and version-specific problems on over 270 servers.
 It is an essential tool for identifying security vulnerabilities in web servers and applications.